DLA Troop Support celebrates promotion of Army Lt. Col. Nakamura

 |0

 This work, DLA Troop Support celebrates promotion of Army Lt.
-Col. Nakamura [Image 2 of 2], by Nancy Benecki, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Col. Nakamura, by Nancy Benecki, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT